 Welcome to Year 5

-Welcome back following the summer holiday.
-I hope that you have all enjoyed the sunshine and are ready to kick-start the new academic year in an entertaining CIRCUS way!
+Welcome back after half term, I hope that you have enjoyed the break and the children are ready to get back in the swing of things!

-PE will now be taking place on Thursday and Swimming on Monday afternoons.
-Swimming begins on the 10th September and our last session is on the 22nd of October.
-Could you please make sure swimming trunks/a costume and a towel are in a small bag.
+PE will now be taking place on Tuesday and Friday afternoons.
 Please ensure that children have their PE kits in school on all days as PE sessions may take place during none scheduled days.
 PE kits consist of black shorts, a white top (no logo please), suitable trainers or pumps and all jewellery must be removed.
 I will suggest that children should have a pair of plain black jogging bottoms or leggings and a fleece for our outdoor sessions.

 I would also like to take this opportunity to reinforce the importance of children reading for at least 20 minutes every evening.
 Reading is vital for your child’s success and it helps enormously in their writing.
 As Year 5’s, it is now the children’s responsibility to change their books independently, although this will be monitored.
 Either myself or another adult in the class will be reading with your child weekly and we will be rewarding those children who read five or more times a week at home every half term.